Unauthorised item in the bagging area

 Love Goes To Building On Fire

-The Damned show up with New Rose, the first UK punk single and the one that got them blackballed by the punk crowd for the crime of speeding up the recoding in the studio, studio trickery being NOT PUNK.
+The Damned show up with New Rose, the first UK punk single and the one that got them blackballed by the punk crowd for the crime of speeding up the recording in the studio, studio trickery being NOT PUNK.
 More Ramones, more Dead Boys, more Runaways, more Dolls and The Flaming Groovies who always seem like the outliers on this record, their 1967 San Francisco garage rock always feeling a bit too studied and retro for 1977 despite Shake Some Action being most definitely a good song.

 New Wave was a second hand shop staple for years- all the way through the 80s a record you could guarantee finding in the Punk section.
 Pulling it out again and playing it for this post, it still packs a punch, a 1977 sock to the face.

-Friday 21 June 2024
+Friday, 21 June 2024

 Bagging Area Book Club Chapter Three- Solstice Edition